In this week's millennial money episode, I ask financial expert Damien Fahy about the different types of ISAs and why you might want one.

 What is a cash ISA?

 A cash ISA is like a savings account but the interest you earn is tax-free forever.
-Check out last week's article / video for more information
+Check out our video 'What is the difference between a Cash ISA and a savings account?' for more information.

 What is a stocks and shares ISA?